I. PURPOSE

 - The Team gathers to share relevant information and assess the existence, if any, of the risks and potential risk mitigation measures.

-- If the Team concludes that reported conduct, if true, is a threat, violent behavior, or substantially disruptive conduct, then the Supervisor of the Employee-Respondent and the Chair of the Team gather any additional relevant information needed.
+- If the Chair concludes, after receiving input from the team, that the reported conduct, if true, could constitute a threat, violent behavior, or substantially disruptive conduct, then the Supervisor of the Employee-Respondent and the Chair of the Team gather any additional relevant information needed.

 - The Chair may (but is not required to) reconvene the Team as necessary to receive input about any additional, new, or different information.